Bengali Hindu wedding: Mala badal

 Mala Badal (মালা বদল) is a significant ritual in traditional Bengali weddings, where the bride and groom exchange flower garlands.
-This ceremony traditionally marks the first time the bride and groom see each other, reflecting the age-old custom of keeping the couple apart until the wedding.
-The Mala Badal not only symbolizes their acceptance of one another but also serves as a beautiful moment of connection during the wedding ceremony.
+This ceremony traditionally marks the first time the bride and groom see each other, reflecting the custom of keeping the couple apart until the wedding.
+The Mala Badal symbolises their acceptance of one another and serves as a moment of connection during the wedding ceremony.